dcunited001/dcunited001.github.io/_drafts/iching-chrono-cross.md

 - The likelihood of drawing the second iching reading above (The Receptive changing into the Creative) is *exceedingly* rare.
 A real
-  challenge: `1 in 16,777,216` yarrow stick readings should ever give this reading.
+  challenge: `1 in 16,777,216`  readings should ever give this reading.
 You're more likely to bridge into an parallel universe, defeat six dragon gods, inverting the Stagnation of Fate and bringing Peace to Earth thenceforth.